Open-Cascade-SAS/OCCT/dox/dev_guides/tests/tests.md

 Here:
 * *BugNumber* is the bug ID in the tracker.
 For example: #12345.
 * *ListOfPlatforms* is a list of platforms, at which the bug is reproduced (Linux, Windows, MacOS, or All).
-Note that the platform name is custom for the OCCT test system; it corresponds to the value of environment variable *os_type* defined in DRAW.
+Note that the platform name is custom for the OCCT test system; Use procedure *checkplatform* to get the platform name.

 Example:
 ~~~~~
-Draw[2]> puts $env(os_type)
+Draw[2]> checkplatform
-windows
+Windows
 ~~~~~

 * RegularExpression is a regular expression, which should be matched against the line indicating the problem in the script output.